MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-config-modify-schedules.md

 ---
 ms.assetid: 197a4330-5b2e-4ccd-bfe2-4c93e2a6714b
-title: How to Configure and Modify Report Schedules
+title: Configure and Modify Report Schedules
 description: This article describes how to configure and modify custom report schedules in Operations Manager 2016.
 author: jyothisuri
 ms.author: jsuri